bennColl-cs4387/sizar/homework/week-14/week14_progress_report_solo_fix_pycaret_3011.md

 - **Why I switched from the group solution**:
   - The initial group solution did not validate the `fold` parameter type, leading to potential misuse when CV objects were incorrectly passed to it.
   - This solo fix ensures stricter type checking and provides a clear error message to guide users, addressing the core issue.

+---

+### Status Update

+All tasks related to this issue have been completed, and the pull request has been created: [Pull Request #4104](https://github.com/pycaret/pycaret/pull/4104).
+Awaiting review and feedback from PyCaret maintainers.